Locations:

 A note from Cleveland Clinic

-Monocytes are your body’s firefighters to stop germs from spreading fires (infections) in your tissues and blood.
-You can keep your monocytes healthy by taking steps to boost your immune system, which includes getting adequate sleep, eating a well-balanced diet and practicing good hygiene to prevent infection.
+Monocytes are essential to a healthy immune system.
+They’re like your body’s firefighters.
+They stop germs from spreading fires (infections) in your tissues and blood.
+You can keep your monocytes healthy by taking steps to boost your immune system, like getting adequate sleep, eating well-balanced meals and practicing good hygiene to help prevent infection.

 Advertisement